Faith Ringgold: Painting

-Quilts
+Quilts and other textiles

-Ringgold stated she switched from painting to fabric to get away from the association of painting with Western/European traditions.
+Ringgold stated she switched from painting to fabric to get away from the association of painting with Western European traditions.
 Similarly, the use of quilt allowed her advocation of the feminist movement as she could simply roll up her quilts to take to the gallery, therefore negating the need of any assistance from her husband.

-In 1972, Ringgold travelled to Europe in the summer of 1972 with her daughter Michele.
-While Michele went to visit friends in Spain, Ringgold continued onto Germany and the Netherlands.
-In Amsterdam, she visited the Rijksmuseum, which became one of the most influential experiences affecting her mature work, and subsequently, lead to the development of her quilt paintings.
-In the museum, Ringgold encountered a collection of 14th- and 15th-century Nepali paintings, which inspired her to produce fabric borders around her own work.
+In the summer of 1972, Ringgold travelled to Europe with her daughter Michele.
+While Michele went to visit friends in Spain, Ringgold continued on to Germany and the Netherlands.
+In Amsterdam, she visited the Rijksmuseum, which became one of the most influential experiences affecting her mature work, and subsequently, led to the development of her quilt paintings.
+In the museum, Ringgold encountered a collection of 14th- and 15th-century Tibetan and Nepali paintings, which inspired her to produce fabric borders around her own work.

-When she returned to the US, a new painting series was born: The Slave Rape Series.
+When she returned to the United States, a new painting series was born: The Slave Rape Series.
 In these works, Ringgold took the perspective of an African woman captured and sold into slavery.
 Her mother, Willi Posey, collaborated with her on this project, as Posey was a popular Harlem clothing designer and seamstress during the 1950s and taught Ringgold how to quilt in the African-American tradition.
 This collaboration eventually led to their first quilt, Echoes of Harlem, in 1980.
 Ringgold was also taught the art of quilting in an African-American style by her grandmother, who had in turn learned it from her mother, Susie Shannon, who was a slave.